randycastillo/Nyala/README.md

  - Implement commands that turn the rover left/right (l,r).
  - Implement wrapping at edges.
 But be careful, planets are spheres.
 Connect the x edge to the other x edge, so (1,1) for x-1 to (5,1), but connect vertical edges towards themselves in inverted coordinates, so (1,1) for y-1 connects to (5,1).
  - Implement obstacle detection before each move to a new square.
 If a given sequence of commands encounters an obstacle, the rover moves up to the last possible point, aborts the sequence and reports the obstacle.

+## Overview
+- Implementation:
+- - Plain code execution, no architectural design and patterns, hackathon style coding
+- - Showcase TDD and a just a glimpse of BDD tool using specflow

+## Technology stack
+- C#
+- Net Core 6
+- XUnit
+- FluentAssertions
+- Specflow
+-